uqlibrary/technology-training/Shell/shell_intro.md

 Two more shortcuts are handy when it comes to changing or specifying directories: `~` is the home directory, and `-` is the previous directory we were in.

-> Another useful feature is "**tab completion**".
-To access folders with longer names, it is often possible to auto-complete the folder name by hitting the tab key after typing a few letters: typing `cd nor` and pressing the tab key will auto-complete to `cd north-pacific-gyre/`.
-Another press of the tab key will add `2012-07-03/` to the command as it is the only item in the folder.
-If there are several options, pressing the tab key twice will bring up a list.

 ## Working with files and directories

 We now know how to explore files and directories, but how do we create, modify and delete them?